Forceflow/josbot/README.md

  * ``dry_run_mastodon`` and ``dry_run_twitter``: If you want to test the bot without actually posting to Twitter or Mastodon (a "dry run"), set this to ``true``.
 The time between posts will be reduced and the bot will print out the fake calls to output.
  * ``followback_twitter``: Try to follow back all followers on Twitter (due to API changes this is finicky.
 Runs in a seperate thread.)
  * ``followback_mastodon``: Try to follow back all followers on Mastodon.
 Currently **not implemented**.
- * ``quote_index``: The current line of quotes.txt you're posting.
+ * ``line_index``: The current line of quotes.txt you're posting.
 This allows the bot to resume after a system reboot without starting all over again.

  If the bot reaches the end of quotes.txt, the file is shuffled and the process starts over.